serhabdel/Hiel-Mails-Sender/README.md

 ## Disclaimer

 This tool is for legitimate bulk emailing purposes only.
 Users are responsible for complying with all applicable laws and regulations regarding bulk email sending.

+## Download the build
+You can download the excutable version (.exe), [Click Here](https://www.mediafire.com/file/nn3ujzfdpa5m7le/Hiel_Mails_Sender.exe/file) to download the app.